kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![Mike](../../../content/images/threats/mike-wenham/mike-2.png)
 ![Mike](../../../content/images/threats/mike-wenham/mike-3.png)

-- Whoever it was had done a fair bit of research on my Twitter activity and background to it.
+- Whoever it was had done a fair bit of research on my Twitter activity and background, or more likely knew me personally for a long time already.
 - Again, the English is extremely vernacular so it has to be a native.

 !!! danger "Did Mike Wenham have murderous intent towards me personally?"
-    - It turned out, around 2 weeks before Mike Wenham murdered Karolina, he had invited me out to drink ayahuasca, which I found rather strange, and I had refused.
+    - Around two weeks before Mike Wenham murdered Karolina, he invited me out to drink ayahuasca, which I found rather strange, and I had refused.
-    - After Karoline was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part time building in a house in Leslie Road just up from my road.
+    - After Karoline was murdered, I remembered that while I was working for Mike in 2010, December time, he had also been doing part-time building in a house in Leslie Road just up from my road.
 He had insisted I come and see him at this house on a Saturday morning in mid-December 2010.
 I went.
     - He had plastic all over the floors.
 It was a top floor maisonette and I was climbing the stairs.
 I noticed he had a stanley knife in his hand.
 Something didn't feel right and I left.
-He urged me to come up but I said I didn't have time.
+    - He urged me to come up but I said I didn't have time.
     - I didn't think about it again until after the murder.
     - The similarities were extraordinary.

+##### Dénia involvement

-    - Could anyone from Dénia be involved in these events?
-It seems unlikely ...
+- Could anyone from  be involved in these events?

 ## 20th March